 Hotel Content: Offer More

 There are many forms that you can use to communicate with your clients, keeping them continually engaged.
 Social networks, website blog posts, influencer marketing, even podcasts will help you strengthen your identity and continue storytelling beyond the visit.
 Another stylish way to connect is designed goods and freebies, from luggage tags to souvenirs and fashion accessories.
 If you own a boutique hotel, connect with local artists and crafters for mutual support.
 Just make sure to follow the narration and stay consistent with the established identity.

 Apart from the digital presence and virtual activities, you can also use real-world streams as communication channels.
 Think themed parties, presentations, pop-up events, and similar gatherings that coils relate to your story and make your hotel a place of permanent interest for your guests.

 Depending on your concept, identity, and story, some channels can also drive more direct bookings to your hotel.
 Collaborations with matching partners bring forward the benefits, communicating more friendly and less commercially with potential visitors.

 In order to avoid issues that come with concept implementation, it’s best to engage professionals and experts.
 Engaging with a design firm at an early stage will help you define your ideas and give a physical shape to all specific visions.
 With the support of a facility planning expert, the team will also establish the ideal layouts, efficient flow, and ensure visual attractiveness.

 Once you have everything up and running, all that’s left to do is to utilise the true value of the concept and turn the investment into profit.
 If you did everything right, expert engagement should start to pay off soon.
-Support the established concept with a great PR, ensure guest satisfaction, and turn it to a source of continual success over time.
+Support the established concept with a great Public Reslations (PR), ensure guest satisfaction, and turn it to a source of continual success over time.